minhnghivn/idata/README.md

 ```
 For more generic check, we support some other switches:

-The --match="field/pattern/" switch tells the program to check if values of a `field` matches the provided `pattern` (which is a regular expression).
+The `--match="field/pattern/"` switch tells the program to check if value of a `field` matches the provided `pattern` (which is a regular expression).
 For example:
 ```
     # Check if item_id is a number: